Online Social Work Program Information

 If you have any questions about the program, coursework, or graduation requirements, please feel free to contact the Department of Social Work.

-If you have questions about applying to Asbury University, please check out the APS Website.
+If you have questions about applying to Asbury University, please check out the Online Social Work page.

 Frequently Asked Questions

 View the class descriptions.
-Note that the classes offered through APS are the same classes offered in the traditional undergraduate program.
+Note that the classes offered through Online Programs are the same classes offered in the traditional undergraduate program.
 The only difference is the delivery method: Online.

 The best plan for Field Education timing is two consecutive semesters, usually Fall, then Spring, in your final year of the program.
 However, if this plan does not fit well with your life circumstances or academic plan, you may discuss an alternative plan with your advisor.

 Our Field Director will work with you as you search for a location to do your Practicum.
 There are suggestions on where to begin looking on our Field Placement Page.

 Field Education is where students turn theory into practice, and have experiential learning under the supervision of a professional social worker.
 Thus, it is important to show our Director of Field Education that you are responsible, educated, timely, and have the qualities of a Social Worker before sending you into the Field to learn.

 Field Education Preparation Module takes a full semester to evaluate these skills, your interpersonal abilities, and professional abilities through resume building, searching for agencies in your communities who have a Social Worker supervisor with a degree in Social Work (not psychology, social service, counseling, etc.).
 It is a semester for both the student and tour Director of Field Education to build relationships with those you may want to learn under in Practicum I and II.
 Additionally, there is professional and agency paperwork that needs to be filled out to secure a placement.